Daniel-Chin/Python_Lib/readme.md

         doJob(i)
 ```

 Run this file to see demo.

+Set `override_terminal_width` when using Jupyter Notebook with jdt.

 [source code](https://github.com/Daniel-Chin/Python_Lib/blob/master/jdt.py)